micmejia/bible-dump/NKJV/Ephesians/Eph 3.md

 To me, who am less than the least of all the saints, this grace was given, that I should preach among the Gentiles the unsearchable riches of Christ,

 ###### 9
-and to make all see what _is_ the [^b]fellowship of the mystery, which from the beginning of the ages has been hidden in God who created all things [^c]through Jesus Christ;
+and to make all see what _is_ the fellowship of the mystery, which from the beginning of the ages has been hidden in God who created all things through Jesus Christ;

 ###### 10
-to the intent that now the [^d]manifold wisdom of God might be made known by the church to the [^e]principalities and powers in the heavenly _places,_
+to the intent that now the manifold wisdom of God might be made known by the church to the principalities and powers in the heavenly _places,_

 ###### 11
 according to the eternal purpose which He accomplished in Christ Jesus our Lord,